partiallyordered/postman-migration/Proposal.md

 ![jest-results](./jest-example.png)

-Jest supports a range of output formats.
+Jest supports a range of standard test output formats.

 ## Motivation
 This section details the motivation for this proposal.
 It will discuss shortcomings of Postman.